mateusz-miernik/selenium_projects/DownloadEbookSelenium/README.md

 # Title

-Test for downloading ebooks from https://www.salesmanago.com written in Python and Selenium library.
+Test for downloading ebooks from https://www.salesmanago.com written in Python (Pytest) and Selenium library.

 # Requirements

 * `python 3.9`
 * `selenium 3.141.0`
 * `pytest 6.2.5`

+# Before you start

+Make sure to read this entire documentation first before trying to execute any commands listed below to get an understanding of how this utility works, instead of blindly copying and pasting commands into the terminal.

+If things like `virtualenv` or `pip` are not clear for you, make sure to read about them or ask your coworkers.
+Its your responsibility to troubleshoot any problems directly related to basic stuff (like above mentioned `virtualenv` or `pip`).

 # Installation